 - Always have an emergency kit with appropriate safety gear on-farm and ensure staff are trained in how to use it.
-This should include the provision and training in the use of well-fitting face masks and breathing equipment (minimum specification P2), goggles, gloves, hairnets and full-length coveralls. - Have supplies on-farm of disinfectants for different purposes e.g. disinfectant for footbaths, hand sanitiser, vehicle cabins. - A designated wash-down area and facilities to clean vehicles and equipment at the entry point to the production area. - Sheds must be lockable. - Consideration should be given to where showering would occur for people entering and leaving the property.
+This should include the provision and training in the use of well-fitting face masks and breathing equipment (minimum specification P2), goggles, gloves, hairnets and full-length coveralls. - Have supplies on-farm of disinfectants for different purposes e.g. disinfectant for footbaths, hand sanitiser, vehicle cabins. - A designated wash-down area and facilities to clean vehicles and equipment at the entry point to the production area.
+Exit washing may be required if the vehicle tends to visit another property that does not have appropriate truck washing facilities. - Sheds must be lockable. - Consideration should be given to where showering would occur for people entering and leaving the property. - It is strongly recommended that individual enterprises should also develop their own destruction, disposal and disinfection plans (particularly for large scale facilities).
+An on-line mass disposal planning tool to assist in this process is available to those who have a registered account with Australian Eggs. - While it can be argued that this is ultimately the responsibility of the state response agency, it is in the best interests of a poultry farm to have this work pre-planned so that it can be expedited, with a view to returning to production as soon as possible.

-Note that under an EAD incident a CVO has full responsibility and authority for the subsequent on-farm operations in regard to personnel and facility movements, depopulation and washdown, organisational matters and employment of resources and expenditure.
+Note that under an EAD incident a CVO has responsibility and authority for the subsequent on-farm operations regarding personnel and facility movements, depopulation, disposal and disinfection, organisational matters and employment of resources and expenditure.
+However, where possible, these will be undertaken in consultation with the farm operator or owner.
+Further, there may be operational matters that are best undertaken by the owner and/or their normal staff / contractors.
+This would occur through a contractual or employment arrangement.